2017-2018 School Year

 The Creative Corners Preschool Program provides each child with a quality early childhood experience by creating an atmosphere where children can grow socially, emotionally, physically, and intellectually, through an engaging and exploratory curriculum.
 Our team uses the Illinois Early Learning & Development Standards in their teaching of academic skills to build a strong foundation, achieve benchmarks, and school-readiness.

 Classrooms 108 & 110 have SMART Technology available: SMART Boards, SMART Tables and iPads.
 We continue to add technology features to our classrooms.
 These tools allow us to incorporate hands-on approach when teaching classroom concepts, and the technology offers more opportunities for your child to grow as a 21st Century Learner.

-Download a PDF of the Creative Corners Preschool 2017–2018 Program Guide.
+Download a PDF of the Creative Corners Preschool 2017–2018 class guide.